 Before joining or forming a virtual group to report metrics through CMS' Quality Payment Program, there are a number of issues for practices to consider.

 Changes resulting from CMS’ Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) have created new opportunities for practices to evolve how they manage payment and reimbursement.
 One example is that solo practitioners and small practices will be eligible to join a virtual group to report their Quality Payment Program (QPP) measures for the first time.

-While a virtual group is not for everyone, clinicians or TINs that join may find it easier to be successful in reporting their QPP metrics, thus earning a potential for greater reimbursement (ranging from 5 percent in 2018, up to 9 percent in 2020).
+While a virtual group is not for everyone, clinicians or TINs that join may find it easier to be successful in reporting their quality metrics under the Quality Payment Program, thus earning a potential for greater reimbursement (ranging from 5 percent in 2018 up to 9 percent in 2020).

 Practices must weigh several factors before making a decision that could have significant impact on its performance under MIPS.

 A key benefit of virtual groups is the ability for clinicians and practices to aggregate data together to report on performance measures.
 This may help clinicians who are struggling to show significant results by combining data with partners who have stronger results on key performance measures.